• Home

 Notes

-Storing- Once the scones have cooled and the glaze has hardened, store them in an airtight container at room temperature.
+Storing: Once the glaze has hardened, store the scones in an airtight container or zip top bag at room temperature for up to 3 days.

 Nutrition